Brick Community Stadium: DW Stadium era

 In March 2009, Dave Whelan acquired a chain of fitness clubs from JJB Sports.
 In the process, Whelan used the business to set up a new venture, DWSportsfitness and announced that the stadium name would change to the DW Stadium in August.
 Whelan also announced that at the same time the stadium was renamed, its ownership would pass from himself to Wigan Athletic.
 Concerns about the future of Wigan Warriors were arrested in the same announcement, as Whelan extended the lease on the stadium by 50 years for the rugby league team.
 Before their match against Leeds Rhinos in July 2009, both clubs were given the opportunity to rename one stand, with the intention of renaming them in honour to a recognised player from each club's history.
 The rugby league club were granted the East Stand, which they renamed 'The Boston Stand' in tribute to the Welsh Billy Boston, As Wigan Athletic had spent many years in the lower leagues it was recognised that most of their players were not known, so the West Stand was renamed 'The Springfield Stand' after the club's former ground.

 In August 2020 it announced that DW Sports was to enter administration.
 Later that month it was announced that Frasers Group would buy "certain" assets from DW Sports Fitness for £37m, but would not be using the firm's brand name.

 The match of 8 October 2022 against Cardiff City was controversial when it turned out one goal was bigger than the other.
 The match went ahead when officials ruled that there was no advantage to either team as they changed ends at half-time.
 Cardiff won 3–1.

-Brick Community Stadium era
+The Brick Community Stadium era

 From 13 May 2024, the stadium was renamed The Brick Community Stadium, following a partnership with a local Wigan charity, The Brick, which works to address poverty and homelessness.
 The name will remain in place until the end of 2025; Wigan Athletic and Wigan Warriors committed to securing a long-term commercial stadium partner for 2026 and beyond.